Meet the experts

 Dr. Malkin earned his medical degree from the University of Toronto in Canada, where he also completed his residency in the Neurology Training Program.
 He then moved to the United States to serve a fellowship in neuro-oncology at MSKCC.
 He is board certified in neurology by the Royal College of Physicians of Canada and in neuro-oncology by the United Council for Neurologic Subspecialties.

-Dr. Malkin’s honors include the Canadian-American Bumper-Borden Fellowship at MSKCC, the Clinical Oncology Career Development Award of the American Cancer Society, the Excellence in Clinical Teaching Award of the Department of Neurology at MCW, Fellowship in the American Academy of Neurology, and the Outstanding Medical Student Teaching Award in Neurology from MCW.
-He has also been continuously recognized as a Best Doctor in America from 2005 to the present.
+Dr. Malkin’s honors include the Canadian-American Bumper-Borden Fellowship at MSKCC, the Clinical Oncology Career Development Award of the American Cancer Society, the Excellence in Clinical Teaching Award of the Department of Neurology at MCW, Fellowship in the American Academy of Neurology and the Outstanding Medical Student Teaching Award in Neurology from MCW.
+He has also been continuously recognized as a Best Doctor in America from 2005 to present.

 Khalid Matin, M.D., F.A.C.P.